Logiqx/gpx-ideas/docs/extensions/README.md

     - Heart rates from both a sports watch and a chest strap
 - Sources for the different sensor IDs are optional, but if provided would be in elements such as `<gpx>`, `<trk>` or `<trkseg>`
   - See [running](examples/fit/running.md) and [cycling](examples/fit/cycling.md) examples for an illustration of how that could work
-- Use of file compression ("gpz" files) will significantly reduce any significant file storage overheads when using extensions
+- Use of compressed archives ("gpz" files) will significantly reduce any significant file storage overheads when using extensions